Land0fChocolate/NewEmeraldRomHack/README.md

 - Origin move selection has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 (Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, Flygon, Salamence and more)
 - Move relearner doesn't list all of the possible moves to relearn, only the first ~15.
-- HP bar in battle may look weird, starting with a ?.
-When hit it may start subtracting at over a thousand health and looks like it drops down to 100% health.
-Visual error, looks like a full HP bar but not.

 # Credits